Skip to product information

 Quantity

-The Arabica coffee cherries grow at an altitude of around 1,500 meters on the family land of the Matenda Coffee Farm – surrounded by fresh mountain air, nutrient-rich soils and a deep connection with the land and its people.
+At an altitude of around 1,500 meters, Arabica coffee cherries grow on the family land of the Matenda Coffee Farm – surrounded by fresh mountain air, nutrient-rich soils, and a deep connection to the land and its people.

 The cherries are hand-picked, sun-dried, and carefully processed.
-This results in a vibrant, complex aroma with depth and character.
+This creates a vibrant, multi-layered aroma with depth and character.

-The coffee is roasted in cooperation with the Waldstadt roastery in Eberswalde.
-There, Zsombor refines the green beans from Malawi using the traditional drum roasting method, drawing on his extensive experience.
+The coffee is roasted in cooperation with the Waldstadt Rösterei in Eberswalde.
+There, Zsombor refines the green coffee from Malawi with extensive experience in the traditional drum roasting process.

 Two roasts - two ways to experience this coffee: